 This dish taught me something.
 I learned that I can like the flavor of a well-balanced combination of spices even if I think I don’t like one particular spice.
 The flavor changes when all the other spices are combined together and have time to develop.
 The dish allows them to do that.

 How to make this dish?
 Throw the chicken, onion, garlic, sweet potatoes, carrots, and garbanzo beans in a slow cooker.
 (OK.
 Don’t throw.
 Gently place them in the slow cooker.
 We don’t want any food fights.
 Well, the kids might; but I digress.)
-Next mix together in a small bowl the cumin, turmeric, cinnamon, parsley, salt and pepper.
+Next mix together in a small bowl the cumin, turmeric, cinnamon, parsley, salt, and pepper.
 Sprinkle the spices on top of the ingredients in the slow cooker.
 Pour the can of diced tomatoes over the top.
-Cover and cook on low for about 3-1/2 hours.
+Cover and cook on high for about 3-1/2 hours.
 That’s all.
 It is that simple.

 After about 3-1/2 hours of cooking and wonderful aromas coming from the kitchen, here came the taste test.
 I did not tell my husband what the dish was called or what spices were in it.
 I just let him taste it and decide for himself.
 And the verdict: He LOVED it!
 He said it was the best dish I ever made.
 And the good thing is, I loved it too and have since made it several times, and now I share it with you.